ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 ## Inserting images via a source URL
 ### Demo

 To upload an image, use the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Image}.
-If you want to add an image through a URL, click the arrow next to the image button and paste the URL in a dropdown panel.
-To update an existing image, select it and paste a new URL in a dropdown panel.
+If you want to add an image through a URL, click the arrow next to the image button and paste the URL in the dropdown panel.
+To update an existing image, select it and paste a new URL in the dropdown panel.

 {@snippet features/image-insert-via-url}